dedatyoma/portfolio/README.md

-# Portfolio Website
+# Portfolio
 Welcome to my personal portfolio!
-This project showcases my skills, projects, and experience as a front-end developer.
+This projects showcase my skills, projects, and experience as a front-end developer.